delphidabbler/ddab-lib-docs/FAQs/ConsoleAppClasses.md

 # Console Application Runner Classes FAQ

 This page has some frequently asked questions about the DelphiDabbler [Console Application Runner Classes](https://delphidabbler.com/software/consoleapp).
-You can also try the class' **Documentation** {TODO}.
+You can also try the class' **[documentation](../Docs/ConsoleApp.md)**.

 ## Contents